AnnaNOh/go-nimbly/README.md

 ## Bonus

-1. Animations Galore!
+1. Animations galore!
 CSS is the best part of any project
-2. Responsive Design
+2. Responsive design
-3. Go Nimbly inspired color scheme and design - Does it look familiar?
+3. Go Nimbly inspired color scheme and design.
+Does it look familiar?

 ## Design Decisions